lbnl-science-it/scienceit-docs/docs/hpc/software/languages/python.md

 ## Using Dask

-[Dask](https://www.dask.org/){:target="_blank"} {{ ext }} is available both in the `anaconda3` and `intelpython` modules.
+[Dask](https://www.dask.org/){:target="_blank"} {{ ext }} is available in the `intelpython` module.
 Dask can be useful when you are working with large datasets that don't fit in the memory of a single machine.
 Dask implements lazy evaluation, task scheduling and data chunking that makes it useful when performing analysis on large datasets.

 !!! note "Dask JupyterLab Extension"